Chas & Dave: 1980s

 Chas & Dave first signed a management deal in 1978 with Bob England, who with business partner Natasha England then formed the 'Rockney' label with the duo in 1980, part of the England's Towerbell Records company.
 The first single released under this label, "Rabbit" became their first top 10 hit single.
 The word "rabbit" comes from the Cockney rhyming slang rabbit and pork meaning talk.
 The song is about a relationship between a man and a woman, in which the man expresses his love for his girlfriend, but complains that she will not stop talking or, rabbiting.
 It was also used in a television commercial for Courage Bitter.
 On Christmas Day 1981 they appeared on The Two Ronnies Christmas Special.

-The duo were both fans of the football club Tottenham Hotspur, and they began their musical association with the club in 1981 when they were requested by their manager Bob England to wrote a song for the club when Tottenham were having a good run in the 1980–81 FA Cup and looking to head to the FA Cup final.
+The duo were both fans of the football club Tottenham Hotspur, and they began their musical association with the club in 1981 when they were requested by their manager Bob England to write a song for the club when Tottenham were having a good run in the 1980–81 FA Cup and looking to head to the FA Cup final.
 The resulting song was Ossie's Dream"/"Glory Glory Tottenham Hotspur".
 They also recorded "Tottenham, Tottenham" in 1982, and Tottenham Hotspur were victorious in both of these finals.
 They recorded two further singles with Tottenham – the 1987 FA Cup Final song "Hot Shot Tottenham!" and in 1991 when the team also won the FA Cup, "When the Year Ends in One".
 They also recorded "The Victory Song (We're Off To Wembley 'Cos We Beat The Arsenal)" in 1991.

-In 1982, they had their biggest success on the chart with "Ain't No Pleasing You", which reached number two on the UK chart and also charted in Australia, New Zealand and Ireland.
+In 1982, Chas & Dave had their biggest success on the chart with "Ain't No Pleasing You", which reached number two on the UK chart and also charted in Australia, New Zealand and Ireland.
 This song departed from their usual style and was a slower-paced break-up ballad, with strings added to the usual piano, drum and bass sound.
 The official video featured the orchestra backing the band.
 They were given a Christmas TV special on LWT that year, Chas and Dave's Christmas Knees-up.
 After the Christmas special, they were offered their own television series, Chas and Dave's Knees-up, broadcast in 1983.

-In 1985, Chas & Dave recorded the theme song to the BBC sitcom In Sickness and in Health.
+In 1985, they recorded the theme song to the BBC sitcom In Sickness and in Health.
 Chas & Dave had previously been offered the chance to record the theme song for another BBC sitcom, Only Fools and Horses, but turned it down as they were in Australia at the time due to the success of "Ain't No Pleasing You".
 However, their song "Margate" was used in a feature-length episode of the series entitled "The Jolly Boys' Outing" in 1989.
 They also created the theme tune and incidental music for the children television show Bangers and Mash, and recorded the title theme for Crackerjack! used in the 1980s.

 "Snooker Loopy", a comic song about snooker, was released as a single in May 1986 and entered the UK Singles Chart, reaching number six.